3scale-qe/3scale-deploy/README.md

     added as well.
 Otherwise `DEPL_CLUSTER_WILD` environment variable must be set.
 * The pod has exported environment variables as defined in `env-file.txt`.

-If all of the requirements are met then the pod can successfully deploy 3scale.
+If all the requirements are met then the pod can successfully deploy 3scale.

 ## Deployment